Dune-CurvedGrid -- A Dune module for surface parametrization: Conclusion and Outlook

 It is shown in several examples how these wrappers provide high flexibility while preserving simple usage patterns.
 In a numerical study we have verified the implementation by showing classical geometry error bounds to be achieved.

-The \Dune\ modules \textsc{Dune-CurvedGeometry}, \textsc{Dune-CurvedGrid} and additionally \textsc{Dune-Vtk} and \textsc{Dune-Gmsh4} provide not only the geometry and grid wrappers but also utility functions to simplify the work with curved geometries.
+The \Dune\ modules \textsc{Dune-CurvedGeometry} and \textsc{Dune-CurvedGrid} provide not only the geometry and grid wrappers but also utility functions to simplify the work with curved geometries.
 These utilities include some reference geometries and surface projections, as well as grid-functions for various requirements.
-The file readers and writers for the VTK format and the \Gmsh\ format allow for visualization of curved grids and additionally to construct curved geometries in these tools that can be imported into \Dune\ grids and thus be used for the internal representation of these surfaces.
+A long-term goal is to integrate these \Dune\ modules into the core functionality of \Dune.

 The implementation of the \Dune\ modules is neither restricted to only surface parametrizations nor to grids without boundaries.
-Those topics are subject to further investigation and may require additional tools and interface extensions.
-An example is a non-complete Lagrange element parametrization with different number of nodes on sub-entities of the same co-dimension.
-This may allow for boundary adapted parametrizations while the inner elements are quasi flat.
-Another topic for further studies is the differentiability of the local-functions used in the grid parametrization.
+The transformation of 1d, 2d, or 3d geometries is implemented and handling of boundary parametrized intersections is included.
+A future work is the development and application of more grid-functions for the geometry parametrization, e.g., based on a b-spline basis or p-adaptive Lobatto functions.
+The latter may allow for boundary adapted high-order parametrizations with inner elements described as affine mappings.
+Another topic for further studies is the differentiability of the element-functions used in the grid parametrization.
 Automatic or numeric differentiation of the projections $\X$ or $\X_e$, as well as implicit differentiation of the levelset function $\psi$, could be a way to allow for exact geometry parametrizations of more surfaces.